-Fees vary, depending on the scope of the program (schedule, number of activities and staff needed, etc.).
+The cost of the program varies, depending on the scope of the program (schedule, number of activities and staff needed, etc.).
 Need help covering the cost of the trip?
-Folklore Village has limited funds available for schools needing financial support, through its Educational Outreach Support Fund.
+Folklore Village has limited funds available to provide partial scholarships to schools.
 Priority is given to rural and smaller schools, schools with limited funding for cultural programs, and schools scheduling a Folklore Village program for the first time.
 Please don’t hesitate to inquire about the scholarship opportunities.

 Programs take place in the 5500 square foot Farwell Hall activities center, the 1893 Wakefield School, the 1882 Plum Grove Church, and the tall grass prairie.
 Students walk on a trail between buildings, with the farthest being about 3 blocks away.
 A bus will need to be available to transport students between buildings in inclement weather.
-Not all buildings are handicapped accessible at this time, though we can usually accommodate special needs and physical disabilities, not all of our historical buildings are wheelchair accessible.
+While we can usually accommodate special needs and physical disabilities, not all of our historical buildings are wheelchair accessible.
 Please call us if you have a student with accessibility concerns; we are usually able to make accommodations.

 How to Schedule a Program